Search

 • any particulars, (known as findings of the inquest) related to the individuals death

-Subject to section 4(3)(a) of the Act, a senior Coroner must hold an inquest into a death as part of their investigation under section 6 of the Act and this must be done within six months of the fatality.
+Subject to section 4(3)(a) of the Act, a senior Coroner must hold an inquest into a death as part of their investigation under section 6 of the Act.
+Rule 8 of the Inquest Rules requires that this must be done within six months of the fatality.

 The purpose of an inquest is to answer the questions of ‘what, where and how’ death occurred by questioning witnesses to the event.